KimYoungChang92/data-story/docs/_posts/2015-09-07-job-hunting-exploratory-analysis.md

 ---
-layout: post
 title: "[exploratory analysis] Job Hunting Like A Data Analyst (Part II)"
 date: 2015-09-07 16:16:01 +0800
+categories:
-categories: exploratory analysis
+  - exploratory analysis
+tags:
+  - python
 ---

 Continued with [previous post](https://6chaoran.github.io/DataStory/job-hunting-web-scraping/), I’ve added some additional lines of codes to fetch the job description of each job post.
 This will take a bit longer time, which is about (1.5 hour) for me, because I set a delay of ~10 seconds between each request.